|

 the automated capture of knowledge in the form of rules, to the

-implementation of probabilistic inference systems on multi-layered
+implementation of Bayesian probabilistic inference systems on multi-layered

 parallel neural-network architectures.
 Thus, the machine learns